South Korea is mostly known for being modern – even futuristic.

 Gyeongju is now referred to as “the museum without walls” and is one of the most popular tourist destinations in South Korea, especially for visitors who are interested in the cultural heritage of the Silla dynasty and the architecture of the Joseon dynasty.

 If you’re a foodie and wondering about the cuisine, food in Gyeongju is generally typical of the cuisine elsewhere in Gyeongsang province.
 However, they do have local specialties that include Gyeongju bread, a red-bean pastry, and beopju, a traditional Korean liquor.

 If you’re looking for seafood dishes though, head to Gampo-eup, a coastal town on the east district of Gyeongju where you can enjoy fresh seafood and jeotgal (fermented salted seafood).
 You’ll find hundreds of seafood restaurants along Gampo Harbor where you can get raw fish dishes, abalone soup, grilled seafood, and more.

 With all the cultural and historical richness of the region, Gyeongju is a major tourist destination for both locals and foreign visitors and a fantastic day trip from Busan.
-In such a compact area, you’ll be able to see 1,000 years of Silla heritage as well as fine examples of Buddhist art.
+In such a compact area, you’ll see 1,000 years of Silla heritage as well as fine examples of Buddhist art.

-Start your day tour of Gyeongju at the Gyochon Traditional Village.
+Start your visit of Gyeongju at the Gyochon Traditional Village.
 If you’re arriving in the city at noontime, this is a great area to grab lunch as well.

 Gyochon Traditional Village